floh-bhaptics/TheForest_OWO/README.md

 ## Installation
 1. Get the [MelonLoader installer](https://melonwiki.xyz/#/?id=automated-installation) and install MelonLoader on your game executable.
 2. Download the [latest release](https://github.com/floh-bhaptics/TheForest_OWO/releases/latest/) of the mod and unzip the contents into the "Mods" directory in your game folder.
+3. Run the "Unstrip_system_libraries.bat" script in the "Mods" directory, it will unhollow some of the system libraries in the VR version of the game.
+You might be warned by Windows, then you will have to click "More info" and "Run anyway".
-3. That's it.
+4. That's it.
 Start your OWO app in the same network, connect to the OWO skin, and start up the game.

 ## Featured effects
 - Hacking with your tool